The Rhanich email the Rhanich

 the back of some of the in-by fields at lambing time.
 Donald also owns fields

 by the sea on their seasonal journeys.
+The Firth is known to be visited by

 History